ExcellentGamer/Super-Mario-64-DS-Remastered/README.md

 ## Rules:

-1. DO NOT SHARE THIS REPO.
-THIS IS A DEVELOPERS ONLY REPO!!!
+1. Stupid commits make me cry <:(

-2. Only make changes in your folder located in the "Development" folder.
+2. Only make changes in your folder located in the "Development" folder (OR IT WILL CAUSE A BIG GITHUB BAD BOY)

 3. No pre-compiled binaries shared in this repo.
+(Duh)

-4. Ask ExcellentGamer if it is ok to add things to the "Patch" folder.
+4. Ask ExcellentGamer if it is ok to add things to the "Patch" folder. :>

 5. Don't ask for roms, it's illegal to share roms to somebody else.
 Go dump it yourself or find it somewhere else.
+(Duh 2)